nikita-volkov/domain/docs/Schema.md

 mapNetworkAddressHost = over #host -- Using "domain-optics" and "optics"
 ```

-For more details on instance generation refer to the [Instance Derivation](#instance-derivation) section.

 ## Sum

-Defines a compounded type comprised of other types using [Sum type composition](https://en.wikipedia.org/wiki/Tagged_union), associating a unique textual label with each member type.
+Defines a type comprised of other types using [Sum type composition](https://en.wikipedia.org/wiki/Tagged_union), associating a unique textual label with each member.
 You may know it as tagged union, variant.

 Here's an example of a schema declaration of a sum type: